Gokyo Lakes and Everest Base camp trek in early winter. 1st December – 20th December 2017

 This was another short day of about a three-hour hike with an altitude gain of 400 meters.
 We hiked out of Pangboche village with great views of Mount Amadablam, Nuptse, and Lhotse.
 The approach to Somare village was going past numerous icy fields of frozen streams.
 The trail levels out after a short climb above Somare going past a single lodge at Orsho before dropping down to the confluence of Khumbu and Imja Rivers.
 The trail ascends quite steeply for about twenty-five minutes from where the gradient of the climb becomes gentler.
 We reached Dingboche in 45 minutes from the confluence.
 We had lunch and went for a wander around the settlement.
 There are quite a few new lodges here.
 We made our special meal for Tara to give her a better chance of acclimatization as we were going to two places above 5000 meters and were going to spend one night sleeping at 5180m.

 Pangboche in the East and Khumjung in the West used the last permanent settlements before Everest base camp and Gokyo – respectively.
 All the current places with lodges where trekkers stay these used to be transit points for villagers when they took their animals for summer grazing and on their way back in autumn.
-Due to the tourist influx, they started temporary shelters and when tourism developed bigger and more beautiful lodges were constructed.
-These days some of these places have hostels with ensuite toilets, and some even provide with electric blankets – luxury!
+Due to the tourist influx, they started temporary shelters and when tourism developed more prominent and more beautiful lodges were constructed.
+These days some of these places have hostels with ensuite toilets, and some even provide electric blankets – luxury!

 Lobuche 4980 m